lr46916/qThresh/README.md

 Results file will contain N lines.
 One per each shape for which program calculated positive threshold (>= 1).
-Each line consists of two numbers: first -> shape represented as a long value

-second -> threshold of that shape
+Each line consists of two numbers: first - shape represented as a long value (1 represents a matching character, 0 a gap) second - threshold of that shape

-In order to get more (humanly) readable file format we added a python script "solutionFormatter.py" which is located at a root of this project.
+In order to obtain a more (humanly) readable file format we added a python script "solutionFormatter.py" which is located at a root of this project.

 Now each shape is represented as a string of "#" and "-" symbol.
-Symbol "#" indicates that shape includes character on that position and "-" indicates a gap.
+Symbol "#" indicates a character that will be considered for matching on that position and "-" indicates a gap.

-Example of using "solutionFormatter.py" script:

-python solutionFormatter.py results.txt resultsPretty.txt t
+Example of using "solutionFormatter.py" script: python solutionFormatter.py results.txt resultsPretty.txt t

-First command line argument is a file which contains results that You wish to reformat.
+First command line argument is a file which contains results which are to be reformatted

 Second command line argument is a file in which reforamtted results will be stored.

-Third command line argument is a key which will be used to sort shapes before saving them to output file.
+Third command line argument is a key (option) which will be used to sort shapes before saving them to output file.

-There are 3 options: t, s and q.

-Option t - sorts them descendingly by shape threshold values

-Option s - sorts them ascendingly by shape span values

-Option q - sorts then ascendingly by shape q values (shape size)
+There are 3 key options: t, s and q: t - sorts shapes by threshold values, descending s - sorts shapes by span values, ascending q - sorts shapes by q values (shape size), ascending